larabockenstedt/income_prediction_model/README.md

 * A graph showing how diverse countries are in terms of income distribution.
 This graph must represent the income (y-axis, on a log scale) as a function of income class (x-axis) for 5 to 10 countries.
 Please ensure you represent a diversity of cases.
 Among the countries that must be present : your own country, and the two countries that have the greatest and lowest Gini index.
 * The Lorenz curve for these countries

-In the second notebook — titled Task 2 — centers of generating the dataset needed to make the income prediction models.
+The second notebook — titled Task 2 — centers of generating the dataset needed to make the income prediction models.
 Using the research papers as a guide, the parent's income class is generated as well.
 At the end of the notebook, the datasets columns included:

 * The country's name (countryname)
 * The child's income class (c_i_child)